eWaterCycle/ewatercycle-leakybucket/plugin_guide.md

 run-bmi-server --name "mymodel.bmi.MyModelBmi" --port 55555 --debug
 ```

-## 4. Putting your model in a container
+## 4. Put your model in a container and add it to eWaterCycle 📦

+### Containerizing your model
 To be able to share your model, and have it work as an easily installable ewatercycle plugin, you need to create a container for your model.

 A `Dockerfile` is available in this repository for the LeakyBucket model, and can be modified to fit your own model.
 Note that [Docker](https://www.docker.com/) is required for this.